Thomas Francis Kennedy (bishop)

 Thomas Francis Kennedy (March 23, 1858 – August 28, 1917) was a bishop of the Catholic Church in the United States.
-He served as the Rector of the Pontifical North American College from 1901–1917.
+He served as the rector of the Pontifical North American College from 1901 to 1917.

 Biography

 Early life and education

 Thomas Kennedy was born in Plymouth Meeting, Pennsylvania.
 His father, Patrick, worked as a laborer.
 He was educated in a local public school, St. Matthew's School and Treemont Seminary.
 Kennedy became a teacher at St. Matthew's High School at age 17 and then later became the principal.
 He entered St. Charles Borromeo Seminary to study for the priesthood and continued his studies in Rome at the Pontifical North American College.

-Kennedy was ordained a priest in Rome for the Archdiocese of Philadelphia on July 24, 1887 by Cardinal Lucido Parocchi, the Vicar General of Rome.
+Kennedy was ordained a priest in Rome for the Archdiocese of Philadelphia on July 24, 1887, by Cardinal Lucido Parocchi, the Vicar General of Rome.
 After he returned to Pennsylvania, Kennedy joined the faculty at St. Charles Borromeo Seminary.
 He was named the Rector of the Pontifical North American College on June 14, 1901.

 Bishop

 Pope Pius X appointed him as the Titular Bishop of Hadrianopolis in Honoriade on December 16, 1907.
-He was consecrated a bishop by Cardinal Girolamo Maria Gotti, O.C.D., the Prefect of the Congregation for Propagation of the Faith, on December 29, 1907.
+He was consecrated a bishop by Cardinal Girolamo Maria Gotti, OCD, the Prefect of the Congregation for Propagation of the Faith, on December 29, 1907.
 The principal co-consecrators were Archbishop Patrick Riordan of San Francisco and Bishop William Giles, Rector of the English College in Rome.

 Archbishop

 Kennedy was given the personal title of Archbishop by Pope Benedict XV on June 17, 1915.
 At the same time he was changed to the titular see of Seleucia in Isauria.
-He died in Rome on August 28, 1917 at the age of 59, and was buried in the Cimitero Comunale Monumentale Campo Verano in Rome.
+He died in Rome on August 28, 1917, at the age of 59.